-ECB - Employment, Community Based Day Supports & TransitionsEmployment Services provides work training and employment for 75-85 people with developmental disabilities each year.
-The goal is to maximize each person's independence and inclusion in the community by providing individualized employment training and work skill refinement at small, community-based work sites.
+ECB - Employment, Community Based Day Supports & TransitionsEmployment Services provides work training and employment for individuals with developmental disabilities.
+Using a person-centered planning approach, our goal is to maximize each person's independence and inclusion in the community by providing individualized employment training and work skill refinement at small, community-based work sites.

 Community Based Day Supports (CBDS)